dzcode-io/dzcode.io/.github/ISSUE_TEMPLATE/question.md

 DO NOT CREATE A NEW ISSUE TO ASK A QUESTION.

-Please use one of the following resources for help:
+Please use one of the following resources for help or questions:

 **Questions**